reisro/rainforest/README.md

 In the first version it will be running on Windows.

 ## Prerequisites
-To run the game sample Volleyball Court you will need to install the PhysX Runtime file.
-You can download it here.
+To run the game sample Volleyball Court you will need he following files:
-And also you will need the visual runtime libraries.
+- PhysX System Software Runtime
+- Visual Redistributable Runtime Libraries